stellaw1/portfolio-site-v1/_posts/2019-10-12-my-first-hackathon.md

 tags: [tech]
 ---

-## Day 1 <br>
+Here is a log of what happened at my first ever hackathon and some reflections.

-6AM- hella passed out on the bus, appreciation for not having to drive Always nice seeing an old friend
+## Day 1 - October 12th, 2019 <br>
-A couple ideas going in
+The expereience began with the dreaded 6AM wakeup call.
+After approximately 3 hours of passing out on the bus, we arrived at the University of Washington.
+At this point I was super excited because I had a couple of interesting ideas I wanted to develop, but also I was seeing an old friend that I haven't seen in a while.

 Picked one and went with it (knowing our limits and choosing the idea with most potential to affect change) Kind of lost at beginning, not sure what to do/ how to help Sometimes harder to collaborate then work on own but time limit and wider skills